-Getting and keeping a job can be especially difficult for someone with epilepsy, but our Employment Services staff are here to help.
+Getting and keeping a job can be especially difficult for someone with seizures, but our Employment Services staff are here to help.

-Not only do we provide a range of services to people living with epilepsy, we also provide services and assistance to potential employers.
+Not only do we provide a range of services to people living with epilepsy and other seizure disorders, we also provide services and assistance to potential employers.
 Our focus is on job acquisition, retention and workplace adjustment.
 Through vocational and supportive counselling, we address employment standards, labour legislation, income support, insurance, driving issues and more.

-If you have any questions or require support at any time, please do no hesitate to reach out to us.
-You can contact our Employment Services Manager, Carter Hammett, at: email@example.com or (416) 964 9095 x 212.
+If you have any questions or require support at any time, please do not hesitate to reach out to us.
+Please complete an intake form, and we will get back to you as soon as possible.

 Sign up for the Employment ENewsletter to stay keep up to date with the latest workshops, support groups and epilepsy news.